-Georgian’s fall semester has officially started, with about 70 per cent of courses being delivered remotely (online).
+Georgian’s winter semester is about to begin, with most courses being delivered remotely (online).

 Our student advisors have some tips to help you succeed, especially for those new to college or who’ve never taken an online course.

 - Don’t hit the snooze button, even on those days when you don’t feel motivated.
 We know, it’s easier sometimes to hide under the covers but you’ll get more out of your Georgian experience if you consistently show up for your remote courses.
 Create good morning habits!

 - Designate a quiet, comfortable space for learning, free from distractions like your phone.

 - Take time at the beginning of each course to understand what’s expected of you.
 Every course and instructor will be different.

 - Figure out your learning style and develop study habits to reflect it.
 For example, if you’re a visual learner you may want to rework your notes into pictures, mindmaps or diagrams.